RELEASED: Public: 2014-03-18

 CloudBees Internal Ticket: RM-2324

-There is not yet a defense against other jobs grabbing an executor slot on a busy slave between build phases.
+There is not yet a defense against other jobs grabbing an executor slot on a busy agent between build phases.

-Cannot work on typical cloud slaves, since these are typically ephemeral (have no persistent configuration) and are liable to be destroyed as soon as the initial steps complete.
-To let a detached script run even after a Jenkins restart, the slave computer must remain running and reattach with the same node name.
+Cannot work on typical cloud agents, since these are typically ephemeral (have no persistent configuration) and are liable to be destroyed as soon as the initial steps complete.
+To let a detached script run even after a Jenkins restart, the agent computer must remain running and reattach with the same node name.

 CloudBees Internal Ticket: RM-2321